 Introduction

-In the ever-evolving landscape of industrial security, reducing the attack surface is a critical objective for organizations aiming to protect their Operational Technology (OT) environments.
+Reducing the attack surface is a critical industrial security objective for organizations aiming to protect their Operational Technology (OT) environments.
 One of the most effective strategies to achieve this is through protocol whitelisting.
 By allowing only explicitly permitted protocols to traverse the network, organizations can significantly bolster their OT hardening efforts, minimizing potential vectors for cyberattacks.

 Understanding Protocol Whitelisting